vanyle/amadeus/fake_stream_generator/README.md

 EC2 = 8 euros par mois.
 As soon as an instance is terminated, you no longer incur costs for it.

+The python script is there as a reference implementation.
+The go project should be used in production.
+Their behaviour should be similar.

 A search might look something like this:

 ```json